Descanonge/tomate/docs/source/scanning.rst

 :ref:`scan inside a file<Scanning in file>`.

-To use functions the user must add a series of scanning functions or :class:`scanners<filegroup.scanner.ScannerCS>`.
+To use functions the user must add a series of scanning functions or :class:`'scanners'<filegroup.scanner.ScannerCS>`.
-A scanner is a wrapper around a function used to add some features described below.
+A scanner is a wrapper around a function that adds some features described below.
 You can set any number of functions that will be executed in the order you added them to the filegroup.
-Each can extract coordinates any combination of elements.
+Each can extract any combination of elements.
 One can specify / override which elements are returned by a function / scanner, and eventually restrain what elements are kept from thoses returned.